Quantitative equidistribution of eigenfunctions for toral Schr\"odinger operators: Introduction

 \subsection{Random potentials}

 We may apply Theorem \ref{thermo} to a popular model of disordered quantum systems, so-called random displacement models (RDM).
-Whereas Anderson localization was proved for these models at the bottom of the spectrum \cite{KLNS}, we note that the RDM for $N$ obstacles on $\T^2$ which we study here, when rescaled to a torus of size $N^{1/2}$, corresponds to a weak coupling strength $1/N$ (as opposed to the model considered in \cite{KLNS}), as well as a low energy $E/N$.
-We discuss the case of general random Schr\"odinger operators below.
+It is important to note that the RDM for $N$ obstacles on $\T^2$ which we study here, when rescaled to a torus of size $N^{1/2}$, corresponds to a weak coupling strength $1/N$.
+We will show that delocalization occurs for suffiently high energy in our RDM, in the sense that we prove an equidistribution theorem for the eigenfunctions, as $N\to+\infty$.